 - As the CLC members’ understanding of the Foundation and the State increases, utilize the expertise of the group to advance the work of the Foundation.

-Meetings are designed to focus on learning, relationship building and skill building to enable members of the CLC to become more effective civic leaders.
+Meetings were designed to focus on learning, relationship building and skill building to enable members of the CLC to become more effective civic leaders.

 - Adam Klein, Chief Strategist, American Underground